gottschd/playground/xml-parsing/README.md

 #Notes
-xml parsing with stream api.
+core functionality (without any business logic) for xml parsing with stream api.

+- mvn install